-Not many can say that they’ve returned to their alma mater to teach only two years after they graduated, but this is a defining part of Emily’s story.
+Not many can say that they’ve returned to their alma mater to teach only two years after they graduated, but this is a defining part of Emily Dirk’s ’18 story.
 Following her graduation from Luther, Emily spent the summer months studying Italian opera in Novafeltria, Italy, before attending Louisiana State University (LSU) for graduate studies.
-While Emily did not obtain the graduate assistantship she had originally hoped for, she was given the enriching experience of working under the assistant vice provost in the LSU Office of Academic Affairs, which fully funded her masters degree.
+While there, she was given the enriching experience of working under the assistant vice provost in the LSU Office of Academic Affairs, which fully funded her master’s degree.

 Throughout her time at LSU, Emily expanded her knowledge of operatic studies and honed her craft as a performer.
 She even got to sing in her dream role of Musetta in La bohème with Opera in the Ozarks the summer after her first year at LSU.
 Upon completing her masters, Emily returned to Luther as an alumni guest lecturer in music (voice), where she currently teaches private voice students and a course on singing.

 Emily’s transition from being a student to a faculty member went smoothly for her.
-“I feel incredibly supported as a faculty member by both the music department and the college,” she shares.
-One of the biggest changes Emily notes is that she is surprisingly less busy teaching 30 private voice students and a course than she was throughout undergraduate and graduate studies.
-“I am thankful for the time to reflect, research, and become a stronger scholar in my field,” she says.
+“I felt incredibly supported as a faculty member by both the music department and the college,” she shares.
+One of the biggest changes Emily notes is that she is surprisingly less busy teaching 30 private voice students and a course than she was throughout her undergraduate and graduate studies.

 As a student, what made the choice to attend Luther clear for Emily was how immersed she could be in Luther’s campus community.
 At the beginning of her journey, Emily became involved in the choir and opera programs at Luther.
 During Emily’s junior year, she became involved in the Student Life Office as a resident assistant.
 Through performing lead roles in Luther’s annual operas, touring nationally with the Nordic Choir, and being assistant hall director in Baker Village, Emily felt that she was developing lifelong skills that she could carry with her after her Luther journey.